Learning from Informants: Relations between Learning Success Criteria: Relations between Delayable Learning Success Criteria

 \end{enumerate} \end{definition}

-The following easy observation shows that this variant of decisiveness can always be assumed in the setting of $\Lim$-learning from informants.
-This is employed in the proof of our essential Proposition \ref{GWlogConvSdec}, showing that Conservativeness and strong Decisiveness do not restrict $\Lim$-learning from informants.
+The following easy observation shows that this variant of decisiveness can always be assumed in the setting of $\Lim$-learning from informant.
+This is employed in the proof of our essential Proposition \ref{GWlogConvSdec}, showing that conservativeness and strong decisiveness do not restrict $\Lim$-learning from informant.